 8 tablespoons unsalted butter (room temperature – divided)

 Preheat grill to medium heat (about 350 degrees).

-Melt 2 tablespoons of the butter in small skillet over medium-low heat.
-Add chile powder, cumin, and stir for ten seconds.
-Remove from heat and transfer to medium bowl.
-Add oregano, salt, garlic powder, onion powder, honey, and balance of the butter to bowl.
+Melt 2 tablespoons of the butter in a small skillet over medium-low heat.
+Add chili powder, cumin, and stir for ten seconds.
+Remove from heat and transfer to a medium bowl.
+Add oregano, salt, garlic powder, onion powder, honey, and balance of the butter to the bowl.
 Whip until smooth and transfer to a small serving bowl.
 Cover and refrigerate until ready to serve.

 Prepare corn for grilling by soaking in cold water for 15 minutes.
 Remove corn from water, shake off excess water, and remove all husks and corn silk.